Customer Experience Strategy: 5 Creative Ways to Boost Brand Loyalty

 Understanding what customers want to experience

-First, we need to know what problem the customer has – you should know this, but if you don't, I'd suggest reading about building your brand's foundations.
+First, we need to know the customer’s problem, you should already have this insight.
+If not, start by learning about building your brand's foundations.

-Maybe because I'm in branding, I notice these things, but I keep these ideas as inspiration for projects.
-And show customers the impact they can have.
+Maybe it’s because I work in branding, but I notice these details.
+I collect them as inspiration for projects and show customers how they can make a difference.

 About 3 years ago, I ordered beans from Market Lane Coffee, South Yarra, Vic.
 It came in a brown box with a generic Parcel Post sticker on the front, but they sealed it with custom-printed tape.